 - Open the fuse cabinet.

-- Look for the blown fuse – it will be the one where the coloured metal disc has fallen off.
+- Look for the blown fuse – it will be the one where the colored metal disc has fallen off.

 - Unscrew the fuse cap to the blown fuse.